hqf1996/Semantic-guided-search/README.md

 # aStarDemo
-1. aStarDema--> A* based Semantic Similarity Top-k Search on KGs
+1. aStarDemo--> A* based Semantic Similarity Top-k Search on KGs
 2. An example of A* algorithm --> A simple Demo for our paper https://arxiv.org/pdf/1910.06584.pdf.
 Full version will be updated later.

 ## myOpenKE project